-Findings - The paper shows that an integrated application of science and technology with social wisdom can help in checking the most serious form of brain-drain (i.e. migration of youth from rural to urban areas), mitigate the adverse impact of climate change and rejuvenate/revive India's agriculture so very essential for sustainability of India's growth, as has been stressed by Swaminathan.
+food security and also for tapping the 'demographic dividend'.
+It has been argued that the integrated application of science and technology with social wisdom can also help in checking the most serious form of brain-drain (i.e. migration of youth from rural to urban areas), help in mitigating the adverse impact of climate change and rejuvenate /revive India's agriculture so very essential for sustainability of India's growth (Swaminathan, 2010).